arcanecode/DataFabricator/Documentation/Get-FabricatedBin.md

 ## DESCRIPTION

-Many warehouses follow a typical physical layout to indicate where a product is stored.
+Many warehouses (like the condom factory I used to work at, no kidding for real!) follow a typical physical layout to indicate where a product is stored.
 First is one to two letters, indicating what row a product can be found on.
 Each row contains racks with bins for storing products, typically on pallets.
 Bins often use three numbers, the first number indicating a level (1, 2, or 3) like a floor in a building.